 1. Provide for a non-exclusive agreement.
 Note, however, that two distributors in the same market is usually not a workable situation.
 Option two below is therefore more common.

 2. Limit the territory.
 You could limit this particular distributor to City1/City2/City3.

 4. Provide for a specific sales target.
-If the distributor reaches the sales target, renewal is automatic.
+If the distributor reaches the sales target, renewal of the distribution agreement is automatic.
 If the distributor fails to reach the target, you have the option to terminate and appoint other distributors.
 Usually the sales term is for three to five years, with the sales targets set for each year.

 Some agreements provide for automatic renewal at the end of the initial term with a fixed percentage increase in sales targets.
 Other agreements require negotiation of a new agreement with negotiation of new sales targets as part of that process.
-This approach is most common where the distributor will expect to invest considerable time and expense in the early years of the distribution cycle to create a market for the product.
+This approach is most common where the distributor will be investing considerable time and/or expense in the early years of the distribution cycle to create a market for the product.

 In our experience, option 3 is the most common in China.
 Chinese companies seem to have a problem with negotiating specific sales targets.
 Worldwide, options 3 and option 4 are common, depending on the specific circumstances.

 What are you seeing?